 Images and video can be embedded into a markup using your device's built-in or attached camera or webcam.
 Images can also be embedded from a file saved on a local or network drive (though videos cannot be embedded this way).
 Unlike an Image markup, embedded images and video are not visible directly on the PDF, but are instead viewable through a pop-up viewer.

-Capture supports 360° photos from selected hardware with a 2:1 aspect ratio.
+Capture supports 360° photos from selected hardware with a 2:1 aspect ratio and images in that aspect ratio default to being viewed as 360° photos.
+Users can toggle between viewing them as a 360° photo or a flat image.
 Check for up-to-date hardware compatibilities on support.bluebeam.com.

 Images and video can be embedded in a markup directly from a built-in or attached camera.

 To embed an image or video from the Camera tool:

 - Select the markup in which the image or video is to be embedded.